 Dr. John W. Eaton moved to ESI Group in Sept.
 2017 and has continued to be heavily involved with GNU Octave development and direction.
 The GNU Octave developer community is working to improve the pace and structure of Octave development, moving to a yearly major release schedule each January.
-Octave development has been continuing just fine from a casual glance at the GNU Octave commit log, including ongoing numerous commits from Eaton (jwe).
-Although GNU Octave continues to be a healthy project, I think Python is in general a better choice for any kind of STEM research, development, deployment and education.
+Octave development has been continuing apace at the GNU Octave commit log.
+Although GNU Octave continues to be a healthy project, I think Python is in general a better choice for STEM research, development, deployment and education.

 - run Matlab code to determine if I want to port a function to Python